 Duties & Tasks of a Surveying Technician

 - collect and analyse survey data, source maps, photographs, computer records and other information

-take measurements and make observations from aerial photographs
+- take measurements and make observations from aerial photographs

-take measurements associated with the management of natural resources and mining activities
+- take measurements associated with the management of natural resources and mining activities

-draw up plans by recording information, making calculations and plotting information into the required format this is done either by hand or on a computer using a computer-aided design (CAD) programme
+- draw up plans by recording information, making calculations and plotting information into the required format - this is done either by hand or on a computer using a computer-aided design (CAD) programme

-make maps showing features and associated information
+- make maps showing features and associated information

-set out marks to locate construction activities
+- set out marks to locate construction activities

-store data in geographic information systems (GIS) and undertake activities such as enquiries, reports and plot production
+- store data in geographic information systems (GIS) and undertake activities such as enquiries, reports and plot production

-operate and manage land information computer systems.
+- operate and manage land information computer systems.